Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-web.md

 2. **Configure a VWRs EdgeWorker:** Set up a VWRs EdgeWorker to manage the waiting room functionality on the Akamai side.
 This configuration is crucial for handling incoming traffic and directing it appropriately.
 For detailed information on this process, refer to [Configure a VWRs EdgeWorker](../configure-vwrs-edgeworker.md).

-3. **Create and Configure a Domain:** Create a domain that hosts your waiting room.
+3. **Create and Configure a Waiting Room:** Create your waiting room.
 This step allows you to fine-tune how the waiting room operates and integrates with your site.
-For comprehensive guidance on domain configuration, refer to [Configure a Domain](../configure-domain.md).
+For comprehensive guidance on waiting room configuration, refer to [Configure a Waiting Room](../configure-waitingroom.md).

 ## Next Steps